Utility functions

 If to apply a video schedule number

-Function to transform step returns to the API specified by output_truncation_bool bool.
+Function to transform step returns to the API specified by output_truncation_bool.

 Done (old) step API refers to step() method returning (observation, reward, done, info) Terminated Truncated (new) step API refers to step() method returning (observation, reward, terminated, truncated, info) (Refer to docs for details on the API change)